benhowell/benhowell.github.com/_drafts/data-analytics-and-the-deployment-dystopia.md

 Compliance by law to live and express ones self in a certain way and perform certain functions as an online citizen being enforced by law is the prototypical dystopian nightmare that's great material for science fiction.
 I don't believe that that will be the future for us.
 More realistically however, I believe there may be a future where a certain uncomfortable level of compliance is subversively enforced by social pressure, due, in part, to corporate algorithms deeming your employable worth if you do not comply.
 If you think this seems far fetched, just read any thread on any tech forum involving the topic of employment with regard to programmers.
 An often parroted requirement for employment as a programmer by a range of different people and/or companies is that a prospective employee have public "side projects" (github repositories, whatever).
 It is already happening, albeit manually.

 So will we have to carefully craft our personal public brand at all times?
 Will we end up living in a world where we have to "act" as our profession at all times, both at work and at home, offline and online?
 Computer might say "yes".

-big brother, people analytics, vanilla drone compartmental persona and life, just to be chosen by a corp/employer... otherwise unemployable.

-Code for "be a good drone, do not step outside your stall, work is your life, don't have an independent thought" It's a good thing I have given up any ambition to stick my head up any bosses butt on the corporate ladder.
-The sad thing is I actually thought about whether to post this or not.

 [1]:http://www.heraldsun.com.au/business/work/job-seekers-need-to-clean-up-their-digital-footprint-as-recruiters-look-through-computer-data/story-fnkjjdf8-1227299058334